asam-oss/OSC-ALKS-scenarios/README.md

 The focus of the scenarios is on securing the planning aspects of an "Automated Lane Keeping System".
 By extending the scenarios with references to e.g. 3D models or environmental conditions (e.g. light, rain), aspects of sensor and actuator technology could also be simulated and validated.

-## Usage
+## Running on Windows

 The execution in the open source tools "esmini", a basic OpenSCENARIO player, and "openPASS", a simulation platform for traffic simulation, is described on Windows:

 _Note:_ The execution with openPASS expects xsltproc on the system path.
 Check out the "Notes regarding openPASS" for more information.

-1. Clone or download the repository to your local drive.
+1. Clone or download this repository to your local drive.
 2. a) Download the [latest esmini release](https://github.com/esmini/esmini/releases) (e.g. esmini-bin_win_x64.zip) (tested successfully with [esmini 2.0.3](https://github.com/esmini/esmini/releases/tag/v2.0.3)),
 or
 b) Download the [latest openPASS release](https://gitlab.eclipse.org/eclipse/simopenpass/simopenpass) (tested successfully with [openPASS v0.7](https://gitlab.eclipse.org/eclipse/simopenpass/simopenpass/-/tree/openPASS_0.7))